-Lansdowne Primary School follows a thematic creative curriculum as a way of achieving the outcomes set by the national curriculum for Art and Design, History, Geography, Music and Design and Technology.
+Lansdowne Primary School follows a thematic curriculum as a way of achieving the outcomes set by the national curriculum for Art and Design, History, Geography, Music and Design and Technology.

 We become the explorers! artists! writers! inventors! scientists!